wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 #### Yeoman generator for Office Add-ins

 The Yeoman generator for Office Add-ins can be used to create a Node.js Office add-in project that can be managed with Visual Studio Code or any other editor.
-The generator can create Office add-ins for:
+The generator can create Office Add-ins for:

 - Excel
 - OneNote